Business Area: Operations

 • Strong communication skills (written, pictorial, presentational and verbal) including the ability to adapt communications to different audiences.

-• The ability to summarise key elements succinctly for articulation to senior management.
+• Experience of mapping processes, both current and target, with the ability to summarise key elements succinctly for articulation to senior management.

-• The ability to deliver high quality work under tight timelines.
+• Ability to deliver high quality work under tight timelines.

-• A strong compliance culture and high personal ethical standards.
+• Strong compliance culture and high personal ethical standards.